KQED (TV): Subchannels

-The stations' digital signals are multiplexed:

-All channels are available on Comcast; AT&T U-verse offers KQED and KQEH, but not KQED World and KQED Kids.
-On December 15, 2017, the KQED Life subchannel went permanently off the air, with its programming moving to the main channels of KQED and KQEH.

 Analog-to-digital conversion

+KQED began broadcasting and transmitting a digital television signal on UHF channel 30 on May 15, 2000.
 KQED shut down its analog signal, over VHF channel 9, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 30, using PSIP to display KQED's virtual channel as 9 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 30, using virtual channel 9.

 KQET shut down its analog signal, over UHF channel 25, on May 9, 2009.
 The station's digital signal relocated from its pre-transition UHF channel 58, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era UHF channel 25.